 Dot com, dot biz, or dot net?
 Dot com is still the best choice because it’s most common.
 Dot net is ok but not ideal if your company name is already taken under dot com.
 Try to stay away from dot biz.
 See below.

 Hyphenation – The jury is out on this one.
 Some say it’s best to hyphenate key words so that the search engines can better index your site.
 I would say that if your number one choice is taken, go to hyphenating.
 Visitors will mainly find your site through a search, so it doesn’t matter if the name is a somewhat laborious.

 I really wanted financial advisor coach dot com but it was taken, so I went to .biz only to find out later that .biz sites are often considered spam originators.
-So then I hyphenated and went to www.financial-advisor-coach.com.
-Unfortunately there's nothing I can do about my main site, the one you're on right now.
-It's a .biz and has been around since 2004 so I'm stuck with it.
+Unfortunately there’s nothing I can do about my main site, the one you’re on right now.
+It’s a .biz and has been around since 2004 so I’m stuck with it.